 What is a canker sore?

-Sores that appear on the inside of the mouth – including the tongue, cheeks, gums, and roof of the mouth – are known as ‘canker sores’ or ‘mouth ulcers’.
+A canker sore is a sore that appears on the inside of the mouth, including on the tongue, cheeks, gums, and roof of the mouth.
+These painful wounds are also known as ‘mouth ulcers'.
 These ulcerations are typically around 4 mm in diameter with reddish edges and a yellow or light center.
 One or more sores can develop at once.

 Despite being so small, ulcers in the mouth – and particularly on the tongue – can be incredibly painful.
 Anyone can get them, although young adults and females are most prone to developing canker sores.
 The good news is that they are usually nothing to worry about and they should clear up in a week or two without any medical intervention.
 The pain they cause normally lasts for just a couple of days.